Russia should pay 'costs' for Czech attack, US says

 The Czech news comes amid heightened tension after Russia massed troops on Ukraine's border, in what look like preparations for a new invasion in May.

-Russian president Vladimir Putin also used belligerent rhetoric in a nationwide speech on Wednesday, in which he accused the West of plotting a coup in Belarus.
+Russian president Vladimir Putin also used belligerent rhetoric in a TV speech on Wednesday, in which he accused the West of plotting a coup in Belarus.

-"Russia's response will be asymmetrical, swift, and harsh" if the West crossed its "red lines", he said.

-He is also under pressure at home, with more than 10,000 people at a protest in Moscow the same day in support of jailed opposition figure Alexei Navalny.
+He is under pressure at home, with more than 10,000 people at a protest in Moscow the same day in support of jailed opposition figure Alexei Navalny.

-"Putin seems to be looking for a provocation or casus belli to launch a new aggression against Ukraine, putting, as usual, the blame on Nato," he noted.
+"Putin seems to be looking for a provocation or casus belli to launch a new aggression against Ukraine, putting, as usual, the blame on Nato," Shea said.

 "Given the current military tensions on the Russian-Ukrainian border, the Vrbětice response must be measured and proportionate.
-Clear messaging is important here ... the allies need to be firm, but to de-escalate the situation as well," he said.
+Clear messaging is important here ... the allies need to be firm, but to de-escalate the situation," he added.

-"This will be the crucial test for Nato and EU diplomacy in the days ahead," Shea said.
+"This will be the crucial test for Nato and EU diplomacy in the days ahead," he said.